DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![17](/Pictures/Digital Forensics/Mobile Forensics/17.png)

 **21.What evidence can you use to prove that the suspect visited Kenya?**

-`Textnow` is a application for people to send the message.
-And

 **22.What other countries apart from Kenya has the suspect visited?**